 A case manager, who is an agent of the railroad, may be assigned to your case for the alleged purpose of reducing your anxiety concerning medical treatment, reducing your recovery time, and coordinating your various medical needs.
 But, the case manager’s, who coordinate with the claim agent, real purpose is to steer your medical treatment in a way that reduces your claim against the railroad.
 The claim agent and / or case manager may even recommend that you seek treatment from a specific doctor or medical facility.
 Whenever possible the railroad will have your medical treatment paid by your personal medical insurance carrier.
 Always remember, it’s your insurance paying the bills.

-No matter what the claim agent and / or case manager tells you, it is important for you to know your available options.
+No matter what the railroad claim agent and / or case manager tells you, it is important for you to know your available options.
 You, not the railroad, have the right to control your medical treatment following any injury.
-As early as possible following a work injury, it is recommended that you contact your health care insurance carrier to learn exactly what medical treatment is covered and to what extent.
+As early as possible following a railroad injury, it is recommended that you contact your health care insurance carrier to learn exactly what medical treatment is covered and to what extent.
 Sometimes, your available coverage will apply to any physician or medical facility of your choice.
 Other times, your coverage may be limited to a specific group of physicians or medical facility.

 Don’t assume that because you suffered an on-the-job injury all of your medical treatment, wherever received, will be paid.
 The claim agent may offer to pay the deductible, percentage difference, or co-pay.
 The railroad may only agree to pay your medical bills which are not covered by your plan if you follow the recommendations of the railroad as to what doctor and what medical facility you go to.
 The railroad may recommend a doctor or medical facility because it has developed a close relationship with the doctor or medical facility and is confident that the medical provider will focus primarily on the interest of the railroad.